Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a piece of ice or a small white rock chip)
 **Duration:** Instantaneous

 A flurry of magic snowballs erupts from a point you choose within range.
-Each creature in a 5-foot-radius sphere centered on that point must make a Dexterity Saving Throw.
+Each creature in a 5-foot-radius sphere centered on that point must make a Dexterity :d20-save: **Saving Throw**.
 A creature takes 3d6 cold damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.